FrankFlitton/Mockup-Maker/README.md

 - Config File
 - More backgrounds
 - GUI
-- Freeze and export as deskktop app
+- Freeze and export as desktop app